pkgcore/pkgcore/doc/getting-started.rst

     That's per package.
 You can cache, but the roundtrips add up quickly.

-  The package namespace collision issue is the main reason why v1 support will not be added to pkgcore; v2 addresses both issues thus is the route we'll go.
+  The main reason why v1 support will not be added to pkgcore is the package namespace collision issue; as both of these issues will be addressed in v2 pkgcore will go this route.

 ``--tree``: